 • This aligns with NALC guidance on fair funding where development occurs.

-Claim 5: “Windlesham councillors are outvoted by the others.”
+“Windlesham councillors are outvoted by the others.”

 Misleading.